 Limit to specific sites or domains using "site:"

-For example: [urban policy site:edu]
+For example: [social conflict southeast asia site:edu]

 General search tips:

 Choose effective keywords- what words are likely to appear in the results your want?
 What other words might be used?